giantswarm/envctl/docs/testing/README.md

 # The framework will automatically:
 # 1. Create a temporary envctl instance on an available port
+# 2. Generate mock MCP server configurations if needed
-# 2. Execute the test scenario against that instance
+# 3. Execute the test scenario against that instance
-# 3. Capture logs and results
+# 4. Capture logs and results
-# 4. Clean up the instance and configuration
+# 5. Clean up the instance and configuration

 # If successful, run all behavioral tests
 ./envctl test --category=behavioral